sudiptog81/thehindu-epaper-scraper/README.md

 Source code is distributed under the MIT License.

-All rights to the textual and non-textual media sourced from 'The Hindu e-Paper' using this script are reserved by The Hindy Group Publishing Pvt Ltd.
+All rights to the textual and non-textual media sourced from 'The Hindu e-Paper' using this script are reserved by The Hindu Group Publishing Pvt Ltd.